 Nico and Alwin peeled away from Otto as they finished their transmutation.
 Beneath all of that blood, they had managed to pull over a thin sheet of skin over his stomach.
 The transmuted area glistened in the dull light looking like it’d tear at any moment.
 Otto looked like a corpse.

 Klaus had seen this many times.
-It was always strange—how fast the color was drawn out from a person’s face as they were dragged closer and closer to the door of death.
+It was always strange—how fast the color was drawn out from a person’s face as they were dragged closer and closer to death.
 Pink to pale white to ashen gray.

 “We need a transfusion,” Nico muttered.
 He glanced up at Alwin.
 “Otto is type-O, right?”